Space Talks & Lectures

-For schools, astronomical societies, and local clubs, the only cost will be transport to/from Scarborough, usually the cost of running a car.
+For schools, astronomical societies and local clubs in the UK, the only cost will be transport to/from Tyneside, usually the cost of running a car.
 For more formal groups, a fee may be involved but we can discuss it.
 Distance is no particular bar because public transport is available.

 Following their interception of signals from the Soviet Union's first Korabl Sputnik in 1960, the tracking team at the school grew into a group of teachers and pupils who dedicated their spare time to decoding satellite signals and analysing orbits in an attempt to understand the Soviet Space Program.
 By the time history had run its course, the group consisted of dozens of space experts dotted around the globe.

 There's more to following what goes on in space than reading pages on the web.
 Collate a few items of public information and data, and patterns start to emerge.
 The results can be used to see what's really going on.
 Here, an analysis from thirty years ago of events in the Soviet space programme leads to a new insight of China's current Shenzhou piloted misions.

 The first satellite in orbit was launched by the Soviet Union.
 The first human traveller in space was Russian.
 Since then, a lot has gone on, some things publicly and some not.
 There is strong interlinking between Soviet/Russian piloted and unmanned space vehicles.
 It's a complex story.

 Most of Sergei Korolyov's early designs involved spherical shapes for sound engineering reasons.
 This is a review covering Sputnik, early Luna spacecraft and the Vostok/Zenit spacecraft capable of returning to Earth.
 They were a significant factor in space exploration, launched by the world's most-used orbital rocket.
 Zenit still exists today, the latest version going into space during 2013 as the Bion M-1 spacecraft.